-How can I get the vaccine for my child if s/he is not eligible for it free of charge within the health service?
+How can I get the vaccine for my child if they are not eligible for it free of charge within the health service?

-GPs and travel clinics throughout the UK and Ireland have been informed that the vaccine is available.
 Start by asking your own GP for the vaccine, as if they can provide it, this is likely to be the least costly option.
 GPs may not be able to offer the vaccine to their own patients, but they may be able to arrange it via another surgery on private prescription.
-You can also get the vaccine from a travel vaccination clinic in your area, or a private GP practice.
+You can also get the vaccine from a travel vaccination clinic in your area, a private GP practice, and some pharmacies also offer the vaccine.
 It is worth asking more than one clinic as prices can vary considerably.
-The manufacturer has a customer service line in the UK for healthcare professionals only.
-GPs or other health professionals can ring to get the vaccine: 08457 451500, Mon-Thu 8am-4.45pm and Fri 8am-1pm.
-The manufacturer is prohibited by law from speaking to members of the public on this line and any patients who call will be referred back to their healthcare practitioner.